-- Online Homework: 20-30 problems of varying difficulty per week on MasteringPhysics (MP).
-Due each week at 11:59pm on Sunday.
-New problems will be posted 12:01am on Monday.
-More points will be awarded for more difficult problems, total points per assignment may vary, and each assignment will have the same weight.
-I want you to do very well on the online homework; thus you will be given 5 attempts per problem and as many hints as possible to assist you when working out the problems leading to the correct answer and a solid understanding of the concept being used.
-NO penalties exist for using hints (or wrong attempts up to 5, except for on multiple choice).
-It is recommended, but not required, that you keep a bound homework notebook for writing out all the detailed steps when solving the online homework problems (you have to clearly show all your work for exams, this is a good place to practice writing solutions).
-The purpose of this notebook is so that you can use it to study for the exams.
-This notebook, showing how you have attempted the online problems, is also helpful when addressing questions during office hours.
-This notebook will NOT be graded, only the submitted online final answers will be graded by MP for 30% of your final grade.
-All answers to online homework must be submitted online by 11:59pm on Sunday each week. - Written Homework: 3-10 problems per week.
-Problems due at the beginning of class on Monday each week (if the university is closed on Monday due to a holiday or weather, it will be due on Wednesday of that week).
+- Written Homework: 10-20 problems per week.
+Problems are due at the beginning of class on Monday each week (if the university is closed on Monday due to a holiday or weather, it will be due on Wednesday of that week).
 These written problems are still due on exam days.
 New problems will be given in return.
 More points will be awarded for more difficult problems, total points per assignment may vary, and each assignment will have the same weight.
-Turn in on stapled paper, put in a binder later.
+Turn in on stapled paper, put in a 3-ring binder later; the purpose of this binder is so that you can use it to study for the exams (thus it benefits you to show as much work as possible when you do your homework, making it much more clear when studying for exams later).
+All problems (or potentially only selected problems) from these problem sets will be graded in detail (the graded ones will be the same for all students).
+If only a select few problems are graded for an assignment, some credit will be given for making a valiant effort on all other non-graded problems.
+Solutions to homework will be posted shortly after they are due, so verify all your work with the posted solutions (if not posted, email me).
 The purpose of these written problems is to make sure you can clearly write out your thought process for someone to follow, showing all the details of your work and how you arrived at your final answer (you need to do this for exams, so written homework is the place to practice and get critiqued).
 In general, the best way to receive the most points on your written solution is to explain in words what quantity/variable you are solving for, in words explain how and what principles you are applying to solve for it, and show ALL the algebraic steps and logic leading to a final equation that just contains symbols at first, no numbers.
 Only plug numbers into the final expression.
 Keep the correct units with all numbers and use appropriate significant figures and box your final answer.
-See also the document "How to write-up my physics solutions on homework and exams?" on MU Online to get the most points on your written homework and exams (significant figures and rounding are important, especially for the online homework, some leeway is given in the MasteringPhysics, but not much).
-Solutions to homework will be posted shortly after they are due (if not posted, email me). - Homework Extensions: Homework, both in class and online, will be due every week at the same time, plan accordingly.
-If you have to miss class on Monday, plan to turn the written homework in earlier (scan and email), not later; online homework will always be due at 11:59pm on Sundays.
+See also the document "How to write-up my physics solutions on homework and exams?" on MU Online to get the most points on your written homework and exams (significant figures and rounding are important). - Homework Extensions: Homework, will be due every week at the same time, plan accordingly.
+If you have to miss class on Monday, plan to turn the written homework in earlier (scan and email), not later.
 Late homework is not accepted.
 Homework extensions are only given in very rare circumstances, requiring documentation and must be a qualifying event (see Emergencies Section regarding excused absences).